UCF, Rosen Hotels and Orange County work together to educate tourism workers

 Haddad added, “It’s also the right thing to do.”

-Harris Rosen is a big advocate for EPIC, allowing his employees to take from their work days to learn.
+Harris Rosen is a big advocate for EPIC, allowing his employees to learn during their workday.

 “I love my associates,” said Rosen, president and COO of Rosen Hotels & Resorts, in a statement provided by UCF.
 “And anything that I can do to help them improve their lives, whether it be learning a second language or a new skill, I will enthusiastically support.”